Updated: Mar 3

 A 2013 study entitled "Borneol Potentiates Apoptosis in Human Hepatocellular Carcinoma Cells" that was published in the journal PLOS ONE explored the ability of the borneol terpene to combat certain varieties of cancer.

 The study reported that borneol is, in fact, "significant" in its ability to cause apoptosis in cancer cells.
 Apoptosis is the genetically pre-programmed and directed self-destruction of cancer cells.
-Wrote the study’s authors, "we demonstrated that borneol significantly enhanced...antiproliferative activity...by induction of apoptosis."
+Wrote the study's authors, "we demonstrated that borneol significantly enhanced...antiproliferative activity...by induction of apoptosis [that kills cancer cells]."

 The study's authors concluded, "borneol strongly potentiates...apoptosis in cancer cells by enhancement of cellular uptake and activation of ROS-mediated DNA damage.
 Borneol could be further developed as a chemosensitizer...in treatment of human cancers."